RaccoonMusicPlayer/readme_examples/readme.md

 <a href="https://www.buymeacoffee.com/DearPyGui"><img src="https://img.buymeacoffee.com/button-api/?text=Buy us a coffee&emoji=&slug=DearPyGui&button_colour=FFDD00&font_colour=000000&font_family=Cookie&outline_colour=000000&coffee_colour=ffffff"></a>

 ### Tech talk
 Dear PyGui is fundamentally different than other Python GUI frameworks.
-Under the hood, Dear PyGui uses the immediate mode paradigm and your computer's GPU to facilitate extremely dynamic interfaces.
+Under the hood, it is built on top of <a href="https://github.com/ocornut/imgui" target="_blank">Dear ImGui</a> and uses the immediate mode paradigm and your computer's GPU to facilitate extremely dynamic interfaces.
 Dear PyGui is currently supported on the following platforms.

 | Platform | Graphics API | Newest Version |
 |----------|---------------|----------------|